rclone/rclone/docs/content/tardigrade.md

 ## Usage

 Paths are specified as `remote:bucket` (or `remote:` for the `lsf` command.)
-You may put subdirectories in too, eg `remote:bucket/path/to/dir`.
+You may put subdirectories in too, e.g. `remote:bucket/path/to/dir`.

 Once configured you can then use `rclone` like this.